-Olympic National Park– A 2-3 hour drive from Seattle, this park has it all!
+Olympic National Park: A 2 to 3 hour drive from Seattle, this park has it all!
 Lord of the Rings-like forests and beautiful coastline, it deserves more than a day trip!
-Explore the town of Port Angeles (Or check the Port Angeles open jobs on NurseFly for a truly local experience!)
+Explore the town of Port Angeles (Or check the open Port Angeles jobs on Vivian for a truly local experience!)
 There are tidepools to explore, day hikes to be taken, and wildlife to photograph!

 There is a light rail that runs through the main part of Seattle, almost straight down the center of the city.
 Seattle is also served by a well connected bus system, several street cars, and a monorail lies above the busiest parts of the city.
 If you live in Seattle proper or its immediate surrounding metro areas, public transportation is very easy and often more efficient than driving a car.

 Weather and Best Time to Take a Travel Nurse Job in Seattle